 This is dangerous.
-We are in grave danger of abandoning the Enlightenment principles on which our nation was founded over two centuries ago and returning to something like the papal absolutism that dominated a century earlier.
+We are in grave danger of abandoning the Enlightenment principles on which our nation was founded over two centuries ago and returning to something like the royal and papal absolutism that dominated a century earlier.
 But nobody has an infallible insight on what is true.
 Only by a return to the respect for empirical evidence and reasoned, skeptical argument can we hope to attain genuine truth and avoid the “alternative facts” that have recently begun polluting public discourse.

 Top photograph: The Stanford Linear Accelerator Center as it appeared during the late 1960s and early 1970s.
 The breakthrough electron-scattering experiments occurred in the largest concrete building at lower left.

 1. Michael Riordan, The Hunting of the Quark: A True Story of Modern Physics.
 (New York: Simon & Schuster, 1987).
 Revised and updated edition published in electronic edition by Plunkett Lake Press in 2018.
-The original paperback edition is available in the Orcas Island Public Library.

 2. Harvard University science historian (and 2015 Orcas Currents lecturer) Naomi Oreskes made a similar point in her book, Why Trust Science?
 (Princeton, NJ: Princeton University Press, 2019).
 An excellent summary can be found in her Time magazine essay, “Science Isn’t Always Perfect — But We Should Still Trust It.”